 Most programs will include many of the reports you need to be compliant with government regulations, such as FMLA, OSHA, EEO, and Affirmative Action.

-In addition to these basic features, many HRIS systems contain the tools to help you analyze the employee data for strategic planning:
+In addition to these basic features, many HR systems contain the tools to help you analyze the employee data for strategic planning:

 • Employee Turnover